lrochette/sweagle-ansible/README.md

 - For Vault, read keys* file to add auto-unseal even if install fails after vault init

-- Add support for SSL

-- Manage also only upgrade of SWEAGLE
+- Manage also  upgrade of SWEAGLE